pritchardlabatpsu/goloco/README.md

 # goloco

+goloco is a bioinformatics web application designed to enable genome-wide CRISPR loss-of-function predictions with small scale experiments of 100-1000 sgRNA subsets powered by lossy compression models.

+## What is lossy compression (loco)?
-goloco is a bioinformatics web application designed to enable genome-wide CRISPR loss-of-function predictions with small scale experiments of 100-1000 sgRNA subsets.
-Our machine learning models, trained with robust compendia of genome-wide CRISPR knockout experiments, identify predictive features that capture functional relationships between related genes and they self organize into growth regulatory networks [[1]](#1).
-Information leveraged by highly cross predictive nodes, i.e. lossy compressed subsets of 100-1000 genes, in these networks can make previously insurmountable experiments possible by generating genome-scale portraits of growth regulation captured with tiny pools of hundreds of sgRNAs.
-With this tool we hope to make functional genomic inquiry more effiecient and scalable.
-Check out our previous [publication](https://www.nature.com/articles/s41467-022-28045-w) in Nature Communications describing our algorithms in more detail.
+Trained with robust compendia of genome-wide CRISPR knockout experiments, our machine learning models identify cross predictive features that capture functional relationships between related genes and they self organize into growth regulatory networks.
+These networks can be compressed to only 100-1000 highly cross predictive nodes that predict the remaining ~17000-17900 genes with tunable loss of information, demonstrating the feasibility of compressing sgRNA libraries for genome scale experiments.
+These lossy subsets make previously insurmountable experiments possible by generating genome-scale portraits of growth regulation with tiny pools of hundreds of sgRNAs.
+We hope to make functional genomic inquiry more effiecient and scalable with this web application.
+Check out our previous [publication](https://www.nature.com/articles/s41467-022-28045-w) in Nature Communications describing our algorithms in more detail [[1]](#1).

 ## Options for usage:
 There are several options for using this application: